Conveners

 This study investigates the effects of replacing natural gas with Hydrogen in heat treatment furnaces for stainless steel strip (both austenitic and ferritic grades).
 Using Hydrogen as a fuel, the vapor content in the furnace atmosphere increases, which could affect the characteristics of the oxide scale, including its composition, thickness and adherence to the base metal.
 Eventually changes...

 The hydrogen plasma smelting reduction process is a promising technology for sustainable steel production from iron ores, utilizing molecular, atomic and ionized hydrogen as reducing agents.
-The reactor is basically a gas-tight direct-current electric arc furnace with a hollow graphite cathode for material and gas feeding.
-To investigate scale-up parameters, there exists a demonstration plant...
+The reactor is a gas-tight direct-current electric arc furnace with a hollow graphite cathode for material and gas feeding.
+To investigate scale-up parameters, a pilot plant with a capacity of 100 kg iron...

 Ferrochromium (FeCr) alloy is essential in the production of stainless steel and specialty steels.
 The urgency for sustainable production methods is increasing due to the rising carbon footprint.
 One promising solution is incorporating biocarbon as a partial substitute for coke in submerged arc furnaces (SAF), while also maximizing the recycling of iron-bearing materials, such as mill scale...